 The ADI investigation reveals the shocking reality that industry accreditation schemes for Finnish fur farms are meaningless.
-The ADI “Fur Stop” campaign was launched in February this year, to coincide with winter fashion week in Europe.
+The ADI “Fur Stop” campaign was launched in February 2010, to coincide with winter fashion week in Europe.
 In London, Twiggy and Jenni Falconer publicly voiced their horror at the return of fur.
 The campaign has the support of many other celebrities, including Stella McCartney, Mary McCartney, Meg Mathews, Ricky Gervais, Samantha Janus and Belinda Carlisle.

 ADI Chief Executive Jan Creamer said, “Some in the fashion industry have chosen to close their eyes and hearts to the truth about fur production.
 Our investigation is a wake-up call – it is no longer acceptable to ignore the suffering, and designers must take responsibility for the way their fur is produced.
 Customers of designers who use fur will be appalled to discover just how cruelly animals whose skin is used in these collections were treated.
 We sincerely hope the report provides everyone with the evidence they need to make a truly informed choice about using real fur for fashion.”